ooni/spec/backends/bk-003-collector.md

 ## 3.4 Submitting single measurements using a single API call

-This API is deprecated because it requires the collector to rewrite a measurement (see below).
-A collector MAY NOT implement it.

 When you have single-entry reports, you can submit them by `POST`ing onto the `/measurement` endpoint:

     POST /measurement

-The request body MUST be a JSON format OONI measurement.
+The request body MUST be a JSON-format OONI measurement.
 The `Content-Type` header SHOULD be set accordingly.

 Upon receiving this request, the collector MUST behave like the client